 Even as an undergraduate, students have the opportunity to be involved with a variety of faculty-sponsored research projects.

-As a student at ERAU, you can join a number of professional organizations and clubs to begin networking and fully immerse yourself in the field.
+Students at ERAU can join a number of professional organizations and clubs to begin networking and fully immerse themselves in the field.
 Organizations of interest include the student chapter of the Mars Society, Society of Physics Students, and Sigma Pi Sigma, the national physics honors society.

 This degree is offered at the following campuses.
 Select a campus to learn more.